SCALSTEIN/Criminal-Record-Management-System/README.md

 # Criminal-Record-Management-System
-Criminal records with face, fingerprint and iris recognition
+Criminal records with face, fingerprint and iris recognition along with user view management.